 Who can become a Bridgeway volunteer?

-Individuals who would like to learn and share new skills as they support people seeking recovery from addiction or psychiatric illness.
+Individuals can become a volunteer if they would like to learn and share new skills as they support people seeking recovery from addiction or psychiatric illness.

 Adults 18 or older are eligible to apply.
 Students and interns in the area are encouraged to apply.
 Your work here can count towards an internship or practicum, and our online time tracking tool makes it easy to maintain and print records of your hours.
 Contact the program at (503) 363-2021 for more information.